aaa308-aub/tv-itch50-cpp/README.md

 	 *     SystemEventCode event_code;
 	 * };
 	 *
-	 * To save space, a message struct's fields are not necessarily in
+	 * To save space, a message struct's fields are stored from
+	 * largest to smallest in bytes -- not necessarily in
-	 * the same order as the fields in the ITCH spec.
+	 * the same order as they're listed in the ITCH spec.
 	 *
 	 * A SystemEventCode has the following enumerators:
 	 * enum class SystemEventCode : char {